leomariga/pyTruthTable/README.md

-# pyTruthTable
-A python tool to create truth tables

-## What is pyTruthTable?
+# What is pyTruthTable?
 This library uses Pandas's dataframe to create logical relations between it's columns.
-E.g. you can call `l_implies(df, n ,m)` that will return a dataframe column with the logical operation "implies" between the column `m` and `n`.
+E.g. you can call `l_implies(df, n ,m)` that will return a dataframe column with the logical operation "implies" between the column `m` and `n` with `m → n`.
+The function also create the header of the column joining the name of the columns with the method symbol.

 ## How to use?
 - Download the file pyTruthTable.py in this repository